 To renew a test report, tap the renew icon in the action panel, and a popup will appear.

-There are two ways of renewing a test report, you can either drag and drop the file into the grey box or tap the upload icon at the bottom right of the grey box.
+There are two ways you can do it.
+Firstly, you can drag and drop the new file into the grey box, or alternatively, tap the upload icon located at the bottom right of the grey box.

-add to library
+add/update to library

-If you’ve added/updated a testing requirement/report within a product but want to sync the update through to the testing library for future use in newly added products, tap the ‘Add to Library’ icon in the action panel on the right-hand side of the table.
+After renewing a test report, you can update the testing library to ensure that the new report is available for future use in newly added products.
+To do this, tap the ‘Add to Library’ icon located in the action panel on the right-hand side of the table.

 created and modified